Mindar/awesome-pcb/README.md

-# Awesome PCB
+# Awesome EDA
-This list contains awesome pcb-design related things.
+This list contains awesome EDA and pcb-design related things.
-If you know some cool thing that's related to PCB design, feel free to add it.
+If you know some cool thing that's related to electronics design automation (EDA) or PCB design, feel free to add it.
 Pull requests welcome.

 ## Content
 - [ICs and Components](#components)